 - If not in the file already, add the SAML parameters in the ldc.properties file.
 Refer to Configuring SAP BusinessObjects Live Data Connect for more details.

 - Run the following command to generate a new keystore:

-- Download the SAML metadata of the Identity Provider (IDP) and save it locally as idp_metadata.xml.
-Refer to the SAP Cloud Platform documentation to know how to download the SAML metadata.
+- Download the SAML metadata of the Identity Provider (IDP) and save it in the WEB-INF\classes\metadata directory as idp_metadata.xml.
+Refer to the Tenant SAML 2.0 Configuration to know how to download the SAML metadata.

 Go to your IDP, create an application and upload the metadata file: